chaincase-app/website/app/views/blog/_code-bitcoin-csharp.html.md

 dotnet run
 ```

 Congrats!
 Bask in your newfound glory 🥳🎉.
-You just deployed raw Bitcoin Script to the blockchain.
-It will be there forever!
+You just deployed raw bitcoin Script to the blockchain.
+It should be there forever.